Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Transferable Skills Set Development: investing time into developing skills needed by fields that are connected.
+- Transferable Skills Set Development: investing time to develop capabilities required by fields that are connected.

 Negativity

-- Pay attention to sustainability: See how the work you do affects sustainability.
+- Pay attention to sustainability: Look at how work contributes to sustainability.

 Overcommitting Workload